 Guitarists are perhaps the greatest rock stars on the planet.
 Right from Slash to Joe Walsh they are legends of the music world.
 As fans, we look up to these musicians as Gods.
+You can see the whole giant franchise that followed let’s say Guns’ N ‘ Roses in anything from T-Shirts, through baseball caps, to Guns N Roses slots.
 Modern media let us know almost everything they do and we gobble it all up.
 When our heroes take to drugs, often we see it as a cool thing to do.
 After all, they’re everything we want to be.
 Musicians using drugs is almost expected but when they go from casual drug use to abuse, they damage not only their own lives but the lives of all the people that love them.
 In this article, I’ll talk about many famous guitarists that have abused drugs, the reasons why so many go down that path and the ones that have recovered.

 Perhaps the most famous guitarist that became an addict is Slash from Guns & Roses.
 High on heroin Slash once ran naked through a resort in Arizona.
 Drug and alcohol abuse was common for the entire band.
 Izzy Stradlin, their rhythm guitarist once swallowed all the drugs he was carrying.
 Rather than throw away the drugs before landing in Japan as his manager suggested, Stradlin decided he would rather ingest them.
 He was in a coma for 96 hours.
 Their bassist Duff McKagan had such a severe addiction that he did not stop even when it began to pose serious health concerns.
 His pancreas exploded leading to third-degree burns in his body.